 - In I Love Lucy when they are touring Europe and in Monte Carlo, Lucy and Ethyl are forbidden from going to the casino to gamble.
 They sneak down to the casino, but are too scared to gamble.
 On their way out, Lucy finds a chip on the floor, and picks it up and tries to 'return' it by putting on a table - the roulette table.
 Of course, it wins and she has more chips now.
 The croupier, speaking French, tries to give them to her, but she pushes them away, and they win again.
 By the end of the night, she has a suitcase full of chips.
 Hilarity ensues.

 - The episode of Friends where Phoebe's bank accidentally credits her account five hundred dollars, and her attempts to rectify the situation eventually land her with seven grand.

 - Or the near-identical events which happened to Martin in Frasier.

 - Cody trying to shake his near-mystical lucky streak in Step by Step.

-- A more literal example occurred in The X-Files, with a character who had unstoppable good luck, which had the unfortunate side effect of causing horrible misfortune to those around him.
+- An example occurred in The X-Files, with a character who had unstoppable good luck, which had the unfortunate side effect of causing horrible misfortune to those around him.

 - Hurley on LOST wins the lottery and gets richer and richer, but one calamity after another afflicts those around him.